jp-flex/calculator-api/README.md

 Railway uses DockerFile to deploy the server
 The Postgres server is also hosted at RailWay (the remote pg env variables are defined at RailWay)

+## Tech Debt
+- in the context of a real production app maybe in the future add a migration framework